udayyysharmaa/.NET-Database/README.md

 # .NET & MongoDB Application

 This project is a 3-tier web application built with .NET and MongoDB.
 The application consists of a presentation layer, a business logic layer, and a data access layer.
-MongoDB is used as the database to store and manage application data.
+MongoDB is used as the database to store and manage application data, Application is running 5035

 ## Table of Contents